LiteLLM

 {% tab title="Using LiteLLM Directly" %}

-Ensure `custom_hooks.py` is in the same directory as `config.yaml`:
+Ensure `custom_hooks.py` is in the same directory as `config.yaml`, then start LiteLLM with the environment variables from the previous step set:

 ```bash